fcjbispo/fbpyutils/PLAN_001_RELEASE_V1.6.3.md

 ## 2. Consider adding modules to `__init__.py` for easier import.

-*   **Objective:** Facilitate the import of `fbpyutils` modules by making them directly accessible from the main package, simplifying client code (e.g., `from fbpyutils import calendar` instead of `import fbpyutils.calendar`).
+*   **Objective:** Facilitate the import of `fbpyutils` modules by making them directly accessible from the main package, simplifying client code (e.g., `from fbpyutils import calendar` instead of `from fbpyutils import get_logger.calendar`).
 *   **Suggested Mode:** `CODE`
 *   **Detailed Steps:**
     1. Open the `fbpyutils/__init__.py` file.